renanthera/simc-wiki/Characters.md

 ## Modifying Flask/Food/Potion/Rune

-By default, SimC will use the consumable defined by the class/spec APL.
+By default, SimC will use all consumables.
+The default is determined by the class module.

 * Flask
 ```